jkvc/twitter-scraper-lite/README.md

 # twitter-scraper-lite

-A selenium-based Twitter scraper that scrapes the web frontend to get around the QPS limit.
+A selenium-based Twitter scraper that scrapes the web frontend for a user timeline to get around the QPS and number of recent tweet limit imposed by the API.

 ## prerequisites